Vusisean11/valiant/README.md

 Please consult [CONTRIBUTING.md](CONTRIBUTING.md) for more details.

 Can't wait to get involved?
-Join us on Discord and let's discuss how you can help shape Parlant.
+Join us on Discord and let's discuss how you can help shape valiant.
 We're excited to work with contributors directly while we set up our formal processes!

 ## 📧 Contact & support

 Need help?
 Ask us anything on [Discord](https://discord.gg/duxWqxKk6J).
 We're happy to answer questions and help you get up and running!